Cancer Center has new radiation oncologist

 Providing care for cancer patients is a rewarding job, he said.

-“While we have been lucky to have regular locum coverage, having a permanent local radiation oncologist improves cancer care delivery,” Symington said.
+“While we have been lucky to have regular locum coverage, having a permanent local radiation oncologist improves cancer care delivery,” Symington said in the release.
 “It improves patient satisfaction compared with itinerant physician coverage.”

-Dr. Binks will begin seeing patients July 8.
-To make an appointment, call 307-382-2234.
-For more information, go to sweetwatermemorial.com.

 Sweetwater Regional Cancer Center is an affiliate partner of the University of Utah Health’s Huntsman Cancer Institute.
 This state-of-the-art facility at Memorial Hospital of Sweetwater County offers a range of services and specialists all under one roof, including: hematology and medical oncology, chemotherapy and infusion area, radiation oncology, radiology, specialty laboratory services, and various medical and surgical specialties.